2022 RFL League 1

 The 2022 RFL League 1 is a professional rugby league football competition played in the United Kingdom and is the third tier of the sport for Rugby Football League (RFL) affiliated clubs.
 The sponsors for the league are the bookmakers, Betfred and the league will continue to be known as the Betfred League 1.

 The league was won by the Keighley Cougars who clinched the title after round 20 having won all 18 of their games to that point.
 The Cougars went on to win all 20 matches and become only the fourth team in the European game to complete a perfect season.
 Cougars' players also topped all the regular season point scoring totals with Mo Agoro being the divisions top try-scorer with 28 and Jack Miller topping the goal-scoring table with 133 goals as well as heading the points-scoring table with 338 points.
 Overall Swinton's Dan Abram was the leading goal-scorer with 139 goals in the regular season and the play-offs.

-The Swinton Lions won the promotion play off final 16–10, to earn an immediate return to the Championship, after being relegated last season.
+Swinton Lions won the promotion play off final 16–10, to earn an immediate return to the Championship, after being relegated the previous season.

 Total attendances for the season were 81,919 while the average attendance for regular season games was 711.
 The average attendance was an increase of 79 per game compared to the 2019 season (the last full season with no restrictions due to COVID-19).